-CAPCOG provides pension benefits for all of its employees through a defined contribution plan, which qualifies as a pension plan with 401(k) profit sharing provisions (the "Plan").
+CAPCOG provides pension benefits for all its employees through a defined contribution plan, which qualifies as a 401(k) retirement plan (the "plan").
 In a defined contribution plan, benefits depend solely on annual contributions by CAPCOG, voluntary contributions by employees, length of time an employee participates in the Plan, and investment earnings.
-The Plan covers all employees of CAPCOG immediately upon beginning their first full month of service.
+The Plan covers all employees of CAPCOG immediately upon beginning with their full month of service.
+If an employee terminates any time during the semi-annual period of benefits calculations, the employee forfeits the employer contribution of 8 percent, unless the employee is of retirement age.